webbhuset/realworld-actor-model/doc/component/ArticleForm.md

 # Article Form

-For for publishing a new article or edit an existing.
+Form for publishing a new article or edit an existing.
+Sends messages to the [article service] actor when form is submitted.

 ## Responsibilities